Coastal Quilters Guild

 Quilts.

 prize table.
-Our system is to buy your tickets, and then
+Our usual system is to buy your tickets, and then

 put a ticket in the box in front of the prize you want to